Catholic Church in the United States: Origins

 Since 1960, the percentage of Americans who are Catholic has fallen from about 25% to 22%.
 In a 2021 Pew Research study, "21% of US adults described themselves as Catholic, identical to the Catholic share of the population in 2014."
 In absolute numbers, Catholics have increased from 45 million to 72 million.
-As of 9 April 2018, 39% of American Catholics attend church weekly, compared to 45% of American Protestants.
+In the years 2014–2017 39% of American Catholics attended church weekly, compared to 45% of American Protestants.
+The income distribution of Catholics is similar to the income distribution of the whole population.
+Educational attainment is also similar to the adult population with 35% being college graduates.
+53% of Asian Catholics and 43% of White Catholics hold a bachelor's degree or higher, compared with 20% of Hispanic Catholics.
+Around 38% of Black Catholics were college-educated as well.